 Founder, Copperheart Entertainment

 Steven Hoban is founder of the Toronto-based film and television production company Copperheart Entertainment.
-He has produced numerous successful feature films, the Academy Award winning computer animated short, RYAN and the world’s first Imax 3D animated film CYBERWORLD.
+He has produced numerous feature films, the Academy Award-winning animated short, RYAN, and the world’s first Imax 3D animated movie CYBERWORLD.

-Upcoming feature films include the adaptation of the Stephen King/Joe Hill novella, IN THE TALL GRASS, to be directed to by Vincenzo Natali and the computer animated feature, ZOOMBIES, based on a story by Clive Barker.
-In television, DARKNET, created by Hoban and Natali, debuted on Netflix October 2014 and writing has begun on the HBO dramatic television series SHAKEDOWN with James Ellroy and David Fincher.
+Upcoming Copperheart films include the adaptation of the Stephen King/Joe Hill novella, IN THE TALL GRASS, to be directed to by Vincenzo, and the animated family feature comedy, NIGHT OF THE ZOOMBIES, based on a story by Clive Barker.

 Manager, Creative Affairs, Entertainment One Television